shadowpa0327/Palu/README.md

 After executing the above command, a compressed models with decomposed low-rank projection matrices will be dumped into the `Llama-2-7b-hf_ratio-0.5_gs-4-fisher_uniform` directory.
 Here, the dumped models is stored via the huggingface transformers format.

 ### Evaluation
 With the compressed model dumped, we can evaluate the performance of the compressed model on the various tasks.
+We provide the scripts for evaluating the perplexity, zero-shot evaluation, and LongBench.
+By default, we will keep the compressed KV-Cache in fp16.
+To evalute the performance with the integration with simple per-token quantization, please pass `--lt_bit {num_bits}` and `--lr_haramard` arguments to enable the quantization.

 #### Perplexity
 To evaluate the perplexity of the compressed model on the `wikitext2` dataset with sequence length 2048, we can use the `ppl_eval.py` script.